-- meeting financial performance goals; - production performance including buoy deployments, quality and safety ; - expansion of customer and strategic partner base; - advancement of our technology; - · development and management of the employee base; and - maintenance of worldwide regulatory compliance.
+- · advancement of our technology; - · production performance including buoy deployments, quality and safety; - · expansion of customer and strategic partner base; - · meeting financial performance goals; - · development and management of the employee base; and - · maintenance of worldwide regulatory compliance.

-Individual performance in 2010: The Compensation Committee, in consultation with management, reviewed each executive's individual contribution to the Company's 2010 results in determining bonus payment amounts.
-The bonuses were subjectively decided by the Compensation Committee for the executive chairman, chief executive officer and each named executive officer while being mindful of the Company's performance discussed above.
+Individual performance in 2011: The Compensation Committee, in consultation with management, reviewed each executive's individual contribution to the Company's 2011 results in determining bonus payment amounts.
+The bonuses were subjectively determined by the Compensation Committee for the executive chairman, chief executive officer and each named executive officer while being mindful of the Company's performance discussed above.